33 Swedish Inventions That Made a Big Impact on the World

 Dynamite was not Nobel’s only invention; he also developed smokeless powder and blasting caps.
 Nobel’s work with explosives led him to establish the Nobel Prize, which is awarded annually to individuals who have made significant contributions to science, literature, and peace.

-The adjustable wrench, and the so-called “monkey wrench” (adjustable pipe wrench) were both invented in the late 1800s by Swedish blacksmith Johan Petter Johansson.
+The adjustable wrench and the pipe wrench were both invented in the late 1800s by Swedish blacksmith Johan Petter Johansson.

 If you’re in the US, I’d recommend getting a Crescent Adjustable Wrench as it’s from a company founded by a Swedish immigrant and that frankly makes damn good quality wrenches.